openlearningtools/opencompetencies/README.md

 ---
 You can see a live version of this project at [http://opencompetencies.herokuapp.com](http://opencompetencies.herokuapp.com), as long as it does not get clobbered because it's on a free tier.

 Instructions at this point are based on an Ubuntu development environment, or something similar.
+You may need some system-wide tools installed, which we can help clarify if you need.

 ### Set up a local development environment:
 Go to a directory where you want to work with this project, and clone the repository, and cd into the new directory: